Selkirk is a Town in the Borders region in

 Walter Scott was Sheriff of Selkirkshire for

-about 30 years, the Old Church
+about 30 years, Halliwells House

-Museum a 1700s House by the Square,
+Museum a 1700s House at the Square, the

-Gallery on West Port by the Square,
+West Port by the Square, walk round Haining

 Lochcarron Visitor